carpentries-incubator/cwl-novice-tutorial/index.md

     - use cwlviewer online
     - generate Graphviz diagram using cwltool
     - exercise with the printout of a simple workflow; draw arrows on code; hand draw a graph on another sheet of paper
-- Work around a bad software container (requires to be run as root user inside the container, expects certain directory paths) (FP, KB)
 - Be able to interpret CWL error messages to recognize and fix simple bugs in their workflow code
     - (this is difficult! will need to collect examples first)
-- Know how to use CWL v1.2 [dynamic workflow conditionals](https://www.commonwl.org/v1.2.0-dev2/Workflow.html#WorkflowStepInput) (MRC, HM, TT)
-    - Not yet released, expected in Q2 2020

 - Be able to document purpose, intent, and other factors within their workflow
     - "doc"
     - "label"